Knob Guide

 Fast Mode

 Each click changes volume by a configurable percentage (default: 4%; adjustable up to any value via the LF Audio AuralSync app).
-Use this for quick, large adjustments — for example, jumping from 100% to 0% in 10 clicks when set to 10%.
+Use this for quick, large adjustments.
+For example, jumping from 100% to 0% in 10 clicks when set to 10%.

 Battery and Charging